 - Others we should be looking at in particular?
 Some particularly great (short and to the point) video tutorials of other apps we ought to see?
 Let us know.

 As T2455 indicates, we can envision two types of user experience: a semi-automatic and a fully-automated one.
-Since Pitivi is not the only application (now and in the future) using GES, we need to design the GES API to be flexible enough to accomodate the design needs of both kinds of applications.
+Since Pitivi is not the only application (now and in the future) using GES, we need to design the GES API to be flexible enough to accommodate the design needs of both kinds of applications.

 In both cases, the experience must be: